 Instructions

-- In a small bowl, combine the brown sugar, cayenne and cinnamon.
+- For the Candied BaconPreheat the oven to 350F.
+In a small bowl, combine the brown sugar, cayenne and cinnamon.
 Place the bacon on a large baking sheet and sprinkle a teaspoon or so of the brown sugar mixture over each slice of bacon, using only half the total mixture.

 - Bake for 10-15 minutes until the edges are starting to brown.
 Turn the bacon over and sprinkle the rest of the brown sugar mixture on top and continue to bake until crispy, another 10-15 minutes.
-Remove and let cool.
+Remove from the oven and let cool.

 - Chop the bacon into small pieces and add one tablespoon of it to the egg yolk mixture.
 Reserve the rest of the bacon for garnish.